pcsmomo/docker-kubernetes/README.md

 Clusters -> goals-app -> Tasks -> Click the running task -> Two Containers are pending -> Runnings -> Connect to the Public IP 13.211.219.9

 http&#58;//13.211.219.9 -> This site can’t be reached 13.211.219.9 refused to connect. \
-The lecture said, the load balancer is not configured correctly.
+The lecture said the load balancer is not configured correctly.
 See the next lecture.

 ### 144. Using a Load Balancer for a Stable Domain